 Many people may know this hammer as the “normal” hammer.
-It’s the kind you probably own.
+It’s the kind you probably own or have owned at some point.
 It is used primarily to hammer in nails and has a claw on the back to pull nails out as well.

 You probably have this hammer in your workshop and, if you don’t, you probably should.

 3. Club Hammer